We offer a range of training courses on laboratory related topics such as method validation and transfer, OOS and HPLC

 - More cost effective than open enrolment training when there is a group of learners.

-Requirements for On-Site Training
+Requirements for In-house Training

-Live online training is delivered using Zoom and so attendees will need access, either via the Zoom app or through a browser.
+Live online training is typically delivered using Zoom and so attendees will need access, either via the Zoom app or through a browser.
 Other platforms may be considered, e.g., Webex, to suit the customer requirements.

 To run a classroom based MTS course at your site, all that is needed is a quiet room, of a size suitable for the number of learners being trained, which contains a suitable projector or television.
 The MTS trainer will bring along a laptop that can connect to these using a VGA or HDMI connection, as applicable.